neospl0it/neospl0it.github.io/_posts/2024-09-23-hide-secrets-on-jpg-images.md

     f.write(b"my secret message")
 ```

-This will append the message `"my secret message"` after the `\FF\D9` marker in the `image.jpg` file.
+This appends the message `"my secret message"` after the `\FF\D9` marker, embedding it inside the `image.jpg` file without disturbing its visual appearance.

-### Step 3: Extracting the Hidden Message from the JPG
+### Extracting the Hidden Message from the JPG

-To extract the hidden message from the JPG, we need to read the file, locate the `\FF\D9` marker, and extract the content following it.
+Once your message is concealed, you’ll want a way to retrieve it.
+Python can be used to locate the `\FF\D9` marker and extract any data that follows it:

 ```python
 # Extracting the hidden message from the JPG